manijehshirzadeh/vidly/README.md

 Created by React, Routing, Axios, Forms, Joi, React Life Cycle Hooks, Jest, Bootstrap, font-awesome, lodash A live demo of the appllication is deployed by GitHub Pages and can be visited in this link: https://manijehshirzadeh.github.io/movies

+This app is the final project of Mastering React course, by CodeWithMosh.com